akashmondal1810/GSoC-Computer-Vision-Based-PPI-Tool/GSoC-2019-Application-Akash-Mondal-:-Computer-Vision-Based-PPI-Tool.md

 *  (**Merged**) `added Adams-Bashforth (5 Steps) and Adams-Moulton (4 Steps) Methods`[#272](https://github.com/JuliaDiffEq/OrdinaryDiffEq.jl/pull/272)

 ## Experience with Computer Vision
-I have been using Julia for last two months.
-I like Julia because of its performance and multiple dispatch feature.
-Julia produces similar speed to C, while having a code similar to Python or Matlab.
+I have been Working with Computer Vision for last two years and have worked in many computer vision projects earlier on like Skin lesion detection using CNN, CNN-Keras server to classify images, precise localization using transfer learning etc.

 # The Project
 ## The Problem and Motivations